 Maintenance of CCS designation

-Certified Customs Specialists must renew their designations on an annual basis which ensures that they are up-to-date on new customs policies, administrative programs, and fast-changing international trade agreements.
+Certified Customs Specialists must maintain their designations on an annual basis which ensures that they are up-to-date on new customs policies, administrative programs and fast-changing international trade agreements.
 This includes annual reporting and payment requirements.

 For more information, please watch our short video!